pepkit/pephub/README.md

 ### Option 2. `docker compose`:

 The server has been Dockerized and packaged with a [postgres](https://hub.docker.com/_/postgres) image to be run with [`docker compose`](https://docs.docker.com/compose/).
 This lets you run everything at once and develop without having to manage database instances.
-The `docker-compose.yaml` file is written such that it mounts the database storage info to a folder called `postgres/` at the root of the repository.
-This lets you load the database once and have it persist its state after restarting the container.

 You can start a development environment in two steps: